Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 [Source code][source_code] | [Package (NuGet)][package] | [Samples][samples] | [Product documentation][docs]

+## 4.0.0-preview4 - Jul 19, 2024

+### Enhancements

+* The feature flag telemetry pipeline is now integrated with .NET `Acitivity` instrumentation.
+Feature manager now has an `AcitvitySource` called "Microsoft.FeatureManagement".
+If telemetry is enabled for a feature flag, whenever the feature flag is evaluated, feature manager will start an `Activity` and add an `ActivityEvent` with tags containing feature evaluation information.  [#455](https://github.com/microsoft/FeatureManagement-Dotnet/pull/455)

+### Breaking Changes

+* If you were using earlier preview versions of this package and configuration files to define variant feature flags, they are no longer supported in the [.NET Feature Management schema](https://github.com/microsoft/FeatureManagement-Dotnet/blob/main/schemas/FeatureManagement.Dotnet.v1.0.0.schema.json).
+Instead, please use the [Microsoft Feature Management schema](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureManagement.v2.0.0.schema.json) to define variant feature flags. [#421](https://github.com/microsoft/FeatureManagement-Dotnet/pull/421).

+* `AddTelemetryPublisher` API and `ITelemetryPublisher` interface were removed.
+The feature flag telemetry pipeline is now integrated with .NET `Acitivity` instrumentation. [#455](https://github.com/microsoft/FeatureManagement-Dotnet/pull/455)

+## 3.5.0 - Jul 19, 2024

+* No changes in this release.

 ## 3.4.0 - Jun 21, 2024

 ### Enhancements

-- All public classes no longer use init-only setters, ensuring compatibility with application using C# 7 or earlier. [#450](https://github.com/microsoft/FeatureManagement-Dotnet/pull/450)
+* All public classes no longer use init-only setters, ensuring compatibility with application using C# 7 or earlier. [#450](https://github.com/microsoft/FeatureManagement-Dotnet/pull/450)

 ## 3.3.1 - May 23, 2024